najonda/performer/_pages/manual/index.md

 - When editing a _Stochastic_ track pressing `PAGE`+`S7` will loop the sequence (length is calculated by Sequence First Step and Sequence Last Step parameters)
 - When editing a _Stochastic_ track pressing `PAGE`+`S6` will clear the loop and enter a new one
 - When editing a _Stochastic_ track pressing `PAGE`+`S5` will reseed the stochastic generator and pick a random value for the Note Probability BIAS parameter
+- When editing a _Logic_ track all _Note_ track features and shortcuts are still available.
 <h4>Advanced Step Selection</h4>

 When holding `SHIFT` and pressing any of the step buttons, steps are selected in a _persistent_ mode.
 This means that steps are kept selected even when the step buttons are released.
 This allows to select multiple steps across different sections.
 Steps can also be removed from the selection by holding `SHIFT` and pressing step buttons corresponding to selected steps again.
 To clear the entire selection, simply press any step button without holding `SHIFT` or quickly press `SHIFT` twice (double tap).
 When the selection is empty, double tap `SHIFT` to select all 64 steps.